The Most Comprehensive List of GDrive Organisational Features

 Color-coding works great for visual learners and is a straightforward system that’s easy to understand even for those who are less inclined.
 They’re not necessarily a good fit for situations that demand a more strict hierarchy of folders, but they’re still useful for a variety of organisational applications.

-Find Orphaned Files 📄
+How to Find Orphaned Files 📄

-We’ve all been there, in search of a file in Google Drive that we know is out there somewhere, but we’re unable to track it down.
+We’ve all been there, in search of a file in Google Workspace that we know is out there somewhere, but we’re unable to track it down.
 We are dumbstruck by why we can’t find it.

 It’s possible that what you’re looking for has become an orphaned file.
 If you create a file in a shared folder owned by someone else, and they delete the folder, the file still exists somewhere in a Google Drive, even though its original folder is gone.